 … …

-Knowing how to store fresh eggs just makes good economical sense.
+Learn how to store fresh eggs safely, including farm-fresh and store-bought eggs, plus shelf life, refrigeration tips, and signs eggs have gone bad.
 Storing food properly saves money and keeps the food safe and fresh for future use in lots of delicious recipes.

 If you’re like me, you have a small flock of backyard chickens that provide fresh farm eggs every day.
 These days, a lot of people are homesteading and raising chickens as a fun way to bring the whole family together.
 Eventually, the baby chicks will grow and begin to produce eggs.
 Sometimes, there are more than we can use in a day.
 Therefore, we should be cleaver in storing and using them.